 Segments are the basic building block of the Page UI.
 Each App page is made up of Segments, which may be including within each other as child Segments and structured as rows of columns.
 Examples of Segments may be found in the demo Apps.

-Widgets are the UI input/display/image control options that can be included within the App being built with evoke.
-Used together with Templates, inside Segments, they are fundemental to the App functions.
+Widgets are the UI input/display/image control options that can be included within the App being built with Evoke.
+Used together with Templates, inside Segments, they are fundamental to the App functions.
 Please refer to the Widget definitions page for a list of all the Widgets available.